Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Main Result

 One of the most important performance measures for the reconstruction algorithm is MSE given by $\dfrac{1}{N} \norm{\bm{s}^{(k)} - \bm{x}}_{2}^{2}$.
-As in the CGMT-based analysis~\cite{thrampoulidis2018a}, the optimal value of $\alpha$ is related to the asymptotic MSE.
-Specifically, from Theorem~\ref{th:main}, the asymptotic MSE of the tentative estimate $\bm{s}^{(k)}$ in ADMM can be obtained as follows (See also~\cite[Remark IV.
-1]{hayakawa2020}). \begin{corollary} Under the assumptions in Theorem~\ref{th:main}, the asymptotic MSE of $\bm{s}^{(k+1)}$ is given by
+As in the CGMT-based analysis~\cite{thrampoulidis2018}, the optimal value of $\alpha$ is related to the asymptotic MSE.
+Specifically, from Claim~\ref{cl:main}, we claim that the asymptotic MSE of the tentative estimate $\bm{s}^{(k)}$ in ADMM can be written with $\alpha_{k}^{\ast}$, which is the optimizer of~\eqref{eq:SO} (See also~\cite[Remark IV.
+1]{hayakawa2020a}) \footnote{ Intuitively, from~\eqref{eq:root_eliminate_trick}, the optimal value $\hat{\alpha}$ of $\alpha$ in~\eqref{eq:root_eliminate_trick} satisfies $\hat{\alpha}^{2} = \norm{\bm{e}}_{2}^{2}/N + \sigma_{\txv}^{2}$, where $\bm{e}$ denotes the error $\bm{e} = \bm{s} -\bm{x}$.
+This formula implies that the square of the optimal $\alpha$ is the sum of the MSE and the noise variance, i.e., the MSE is the square of the optimal $\alpha$ minus the noise variance. }.
+Since Claim~\ref{cl:MSE} is based on Claim~\ref{cl:main}, it is also a partly unproven claim. \begin{claim} Under the assumptions in Claim~\ref{cl:main}, the asymptotic MSE of $\bm{s}^{(k+1)}$ is given by